acterglobal/a3/.changes/0761-noto-emoji.md

 - Wide range Emoji support using Noto Emoji
 - Improved Emoji Picker Widget and Quick-Picker Items
 - Emoji reactions in chat can now be clicked to sent the same reaction
+- More positive start set of emoji in quick-picker